tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-a-first-look-at-sequences-in-sql-server.md

 INSERT bla VALUES(NEXT VALUE FOR GlobalCounter)  --4
 ```

-Now let&#8217;s see what is in the table, should be 3 and 4
+Now let's see what is in the table, should be 3 and 4

 sql
 SELECT * FROM bla  --3,4